S2-group/experiment-runner/README.md

 ## Requirements

 The framework has been tested with Python3 version 3.8, but should also work with any higher version.
 It has been tested under a Linux OS.
+It does **not** work on Windows/macOS.

 To get started: